MauroDeryckere/NES-Maze-Crusade/README.md

 Setup\build.bat Maze
 ```

-Having a 6502 compiler installed is a requirement, we used [CC65](https://cc65.github.io/).
+Having a 6502 compiler installed is a requirement for this to work, we used [CC65](https://cc65.github.io/).

 ### Graphics
 split scrolling "hack" for HUD